dpk9/Minesweeper/README.md

 * No custom game board
 * Face button is big
 * You CAN lose on the first click
+* No ? button.
+It's not useful anyway.

 ## Minesweeper help
 http://www.minesweeper.info/wiki/Strategy